What is employee recognition?

 5. Provide professional development opportunities.
 Coursework, conferences, leadership training, certifications, technical skills training.
 Investing in your people’s long-term growth and development is mutually beneficial.
 Consider this new benefit: Lifestyle Spending Accounts (LSA) and tuition reimbursement.

-6. Support personal growth
+6. Support personal growth.

-7. Make it more rewarding to go the extra mile
+7. Make it more rewarding to go the extra mile with incentivized recognition.

 8. Craft an inclusive “About Us” page.
 Your organization should value the work of everyone on your teams.